Heading to Manchester soon? Here are my top tips for the best things to do in Manchester, based on my own personal experience…

 5. Have A Beer At The Port Street Beer House

 Lonely Planet says ‘Fans of real ale love this Northern Quarter boozer with its seven hand pulls, 18 draught lines and more than 100 beers from around the world’.

 Can you believe it?
 100 beers from around the world?
 Well, it’s true.

 The Port Street Beer House has a very warm and cozy feel to it with ample seating to accommodate more people than you think.

 Their beer is reasonably priced and is worth every penny you spend!
-Have a look at their collection of beers.

 If you’re a craft beer fan, then The Port Street Beer House has to be on the top of your list of things to do in Manchester.
 You can’t miss it!